Here are the basics about the Boy Scouts of America:

 Total membership (from the BSA website, November, 2014) (12/31/2013) was 3 615 306 (2 612 955 youth and 1 002 351 adults).

-The BSA has four program divisions, three traditional Scouting programs based on grade or age, plus a fourth classroom-based non-traditional subsidiary:
+The BSA offers three traditional Scouting programs based on grade or age (Cub Scouting, Boy Scouting, Venturing), a new STEM Scouts program, plus a fourth classroom-based non-traditional subsidiary:

-Members in grade 1 are called Tiger Cubs.
+Members in grade 1 are now called Cub Scouts (formerly Tiger Cubs),and work on the Tiger rank.

 Members in grades 2 and 3 are called Cub Scouts, and work on Wolf rank (grade 2) or Bear rank (grade 3).